Have you started an online store, only to realize that opening day was only half the battle?

 Because of this finding, you need to hone in on your SEO efforts if you want to rank.
 The guys at the top aren’t going to be easily knocked down.

 Here is another take on the image above.
-This is a screenshot of volatility for eCommerce sites.
+This is a screenshot of volatility for eCommerce websites.

 Volatility is the measure of how much chaos is happening on the 1st page of Google for a keyword.
 It measures day to day how many sites came in and out, moved up and down, etc.